What is the difference between dry hopping or wet hopping a beer? Luckily, the answer is relatively straightforward.

 In a wet-hopped beer, the hops don’t necessarily NEED to be the most prominent component of the beer’s flavor.
 You can wet hop a beer in a subtle enough way that the hops blend completely with the grain and yeast-derived flavors.
 But then again, if you’re going to go to all the trouble of adding freshly picked hops to your beer, wouldn’t you want to taste them?

 We’ve actually brewed both dry-hopped and wet-hopped beers here at Allagash.
-River Trip, which we call a Belgian-style session ale, is dry hopped with Comet and Azacca hops, adding a hint of melon and grapefruit notes to the beer’s flavor and aroma.
+Hop Reach IPA, is dry hopped for notes as varied as pineapple, lime zest, orange, and grapefruit.
 Wet-Hop Saison was a very limited release in our brewery’s tasting room (that we could potentially brew again).
 We added Nugget and Cascade hops from the Hop Yard in Gorham, Maine, the same day they were harvested.
 That beer came out very nicely with notes of melon, pine, and grapefruit blending with the saison’s peppery and thirst-quenching profile.

 A vast majority of brewers use hops in their pelletized form.
 After the hop is picked, hop growers will use specialized machinery to pulverize the hop cones and then extrude them into pellets.
 And while they may look different from fresh, whole-cone hops, they’re still 100% hop.
 Ease of transportation, extended shelf life, and consistency of performance across various brewing systems are all benefits of pelletized hops.
 Perhaps one of the few drawbacks is that, during processing, the lupulin glands of the cone (where a ton of that hoppy aroma resides) receive greater exposure to oxygen, and thus must be kept both cool and in air-tight packages before brewing.
 That being said, whole-cone hops don’t fare too well in oxygen either, so that slight drawback is generally worth it for the majority of beers brewed in the United States.